-Exposure can migrate your culling and naming metadata and some of your basic adjustments, like cropping and rotating.
+Exposure can migrate culling and naming metadata and some basic adjustments, like cropping and rotating.
 You can find more details about exactly what information is migrated on our website.

-The migration tool isn’t able to transfer information from Lightroom’s editing panels in the Develop module, such as Basic and Tone Curve.
-But it can optionally export photos with those edits applied, either as a TIFF or JPG file.
+The migration tool isn’t able to transfer information from Lightroom’s editing panels in the Develop module, such as Basic and Tone Curve adjustments.
+Instead you can export the photos with the edits applied either as a TIFF or JPG file.

-Export a Copy of Adjusted Images enables you to pick the file type, color space, bit depth, and resolution for those images that you have made visual adjustments to in Lightroom.
+Export a Copy of Adjusted Images enables you to pick the file type, color space, bit depth, and resolution for the images you made visual adjustments to in Lightroom.

-Export Keyword Library enables you to migrate all of the keywords in Lightroom’s keyword list, including those that haven’t been applied to an image.
-If you think you’ll want to use any of these keywords on future images, it’s a good idea to check this, so that they are added to Exposure’s keyword list.
-I’ll enable it.
-With all my settings complete, I’ll click Migrate.
-Exposure opens, and the Migration Report dialog informs me what will be created in Exposure.
+Export Keyword Library will migrate all of the keywords in Lightroom’s keyword list, including those that haven’t been applied to an image.
+If you want to use these keywords on future images check this so that they are added to Exposure’s keyword list.

+With all the controls set, click Migrate.
+Exposure will open, and the Migration Report dialog will explain what will happen in Exposure.

-Exposure has detected that some of the folders I’ll be migrating from Lightroom already have had changes made to them in Exposure.
+Exposure detected that some of the folders that are migrating from Lightroom already have had changes made to them in Exposure.
 It will not apply any Lightroom metadata that would overwrite these changes.

-In the migration report, I see the folders from the Lightroom Folders panel that will be added to Exposure’s Folders panel, where they are called “bookmarks.”
+In the migration report, you can see the folders from the Lightroom Folders panel that will be added to Exposure’s Folders panel, where they are called “bookmarks.”

-In Exposure’s grid, I now see my migrated images.
+In Exposure, I now see the migrated images.
 These include the original images and the adjusted TIFF versions that have “_migrated” in their filename.